The Question

 Jesus even further elaborated.
 “My Father’s will is that everyone who looks to the Son and believes in him shall have eternal life, and I will raise him up at the last day.”

 Everyone!
 It’s an open invitation.
-The crowds response…they grumbled.
+The crowds response was grumbling.
 Same response happens today.
 Believing is too hard for some.
-Perhaps it seems easier to spend a lifetime trying to be good enough and do enough good works to please God.
+Is it really easier to spend a lifetime trying to be good enough and perform enough good works to please God?

-Personally, I’ve tried that tactic and waved the white flag of surrender.
+Personally, I’ve tried that tactic and finally waved the white flag of surrender.

-I know this.
-I could train beside a world class swimmer for years.
-Then, we could both step into the Atlantic Ocean and begin swimming.
+I could step into the Atlantic Ocean alongside a world class swimmer and begin swimming.
 No matter how good we are or how hard we’ve trained, neither one of us is going to make it to the other side of the ocean.
 It’s too vast a chasm.
-In the same way, I can stand beside Mother Teresa, who devoted her entire life to goodness, but neither one of us make it into God’s holy presence based upon our goodness.
+In the same way, I can stand beside Mother Teresa, who devoted her entire life to goodness, but neither one of us will make it into God’s holy presence based upon our attempted goodness.
 Belief in Jesus and His goodness is what God requires.
 Nothing more.
 Nothing less.

 Questions to ponder?